appacademy/Module-2-Resources/README.md

     git clone -b <your-cohort-branchname> --single-branch <remote-repo-url>

-`<your-cohort-branchname>` will follow the format of ___your cohort's___ `Year-Month-Cohort`, e.g., `2021-November-Cohort`.
+- `<your-cohort-branchname>` will follow the format of __your cohort's__ `Year-Month-Cohort` (e.g., `2021-November-Cohort`).

-`<remote-repo-url>` will depend on if you are using SSH or PAT to access GitHub
+- `<remote-repo-url>` will depend on if you are using SSH or PAT to access GitHub.

+Examples:

-Cloning (using PAT) may look like:
+- Cloning (using PAT) may look like:

         git clone -b 2021-November-Cohort --single-branch https://github.com/appacademy/Module-2-Resources.git

-Cloning (using SSH) may look like:
+- Cloning (using SSH) may look like:

         git clone -b 2021-November-Cohort --single-branch git@github.com:appacademy/Module-2-Resources.git

 ---